dimaip/dimaip.github.io/_posts/2020-04-25-deploying-apps-with-code-splitting.md

 So far so good.
 But now comes the time to deploy our app to production.
 You build your app assets and put them to some static web hosting.
 Users start using your app, perhaps installing it on their phone, if it is a PWA.
 Then you discover a bug in your app.
-You quickly fix it, rebuild the app and put new assets online, replacing the old ones.
+You quickly fix it, rebuild the app and put the new assets online, replacing the old ones.

 And here comes the boom!
 You start getting exceptions of this kind popping up in Sentry (you do monitor your JS apps, right?!):